SF-WDI-LABS/rails-js-and-turbolinks/README.md

 It works.
 No problems.

-But, what if we also have a modal on `/posts/:id` that lets users submit a comment.
-It might also be defined with `<button class="btn" id="save">`, so this JS will bind to it as well.
+But, what if we also have a modal on `/posts/:id` that lets users submit a comment, also  defined with `<button class="btn" id="save">`?
+This JS will bind to the other button as well.
 We'll try to save a post when we really want to just save the comment.
 Or maybe we'll do both?

 ### Dealing with this problem